gustapinto/pg_gen/README.md

   // The database schemas that will be introspected for code generation "schemas": {
     "public": {
+      // If views should be included in code generation (Optional, default=false) "include_views": true,
+      // Tables or views that should be ignored in code generation (Optional, default=null) "ignore": [
+        "locked_table",
+        "super_secret_view"
+      ],
       // Golang code generation specific stuff
       "go": {
         // The destination folder
         "dest": "./gen",
         // The generated code package name
         "package": "gen",
-        // (Optional) If the generated entities must include JSON tags "emit_json_tags": true
+        // If the generated entities must include JSON tags (Optional, default=false) "emit_json_tags": true
       }
     }